 But examples of policy expansion and innovation also emerged in contexts with less-than-ideal starting points, especially where governments consulted gender equality advocates, civil society and workers' organizations in the process.
-Out of 41 countries that extended social protection to informal workers, for example, at least 15 did so with special provisions for women in the informal economy.
+At least 15 countries extended social protection to informal workers, for example, with special provisions for women in the informal economy.
 Women informal workers accounted for 63 per cent of the over 800,000 recipients of Togo's new, fully digital, cash transfer 'Novissi'.
 They also received higher benefits than men in recognition of their double role as income providers and family caregivers.
 In Malaysia, migrant domestic workers organized for the first time, attended policy consultations and won a number of new rights, including access to the Employment Injury Scheme, and the right to employer-supported social security.8